Steven Curtis Chapman: Biography

 In 1992, Chapman made a successful shift into a more mainstream audience with his album The Great Adventure.
 The album garnered Chapman two more Grammys, for the album and for the title track video, again in gospel categories.
-After Sparrow Records was purchased by EMI/Liberty, they began to market the album to a broader audience, pushing it to gold status in 1993.
+After Sparrow Records was purchased by EMI/Liberty, they began to market the album to a broader audience pushing it to gold status in 1993.
 The success of the album prompted Chapman to record one of his concerts and release it as The Live Adventure, both as a video and a CD.
 This continuation won Chapman more GMA Awards, and also a new award from American Songwriter magazine for Songwriter and Artist of the Year.

-Chapman continued to enjoy success with albums Heaven in the Real World, Signs of Life, and Speechless.
+Heaven in the Real World, Signs of Life, and Speechless continued his success.
 In 2000, he provided the voice of Baloo in The Jungle Book Groove Party and reprised the role 22 years later in Chip 'n Dale: Rescue Rangers.
-In 2001, with the release of Declaration, Chapman got more attention in the Billboard 200.
-That album, along with 2003's All About Love, peaked in the Top 15.
+In 2001 with the release of Declaration, Chapman got more attention in the Billboard 200.
+That album along with 2003's All About Love, peaked in the Top 15.
 The follow-up, All Things New, peaked at No. 22.
 Chapman has also released four Christmas albums, beginning with 1995's The Music of Christmas.
 In 2003 he released Christmas Is All in the Heart exclusively through Hallmark Gold Crown Stores and in 2005, he released All I Really Want for Christmas and finally Joy was released in 2012.
+Chapman has been a frequent guest performer at Walt Disney World, and has been a guest narrator for Disney's Candlelight Processional, most recently appearing in 2016, 2019, and 2021.

-In 2006, Chapman went on tour to several Asian countries.
-His website claims his concert for U.S. troops serving in South Korea was the first Christian concert ever performed for the troops in that country, and a concert in Shanghai, China, was "the first public performance by a Gospel recording artist event in the city open to China passport holders", and the third-largest concert in Shanghai that spring.
-The tour also took the artist to Australia, New Zealand, the Philippines, Hong Kong, and Singapore.
-During the same period, his song "The Blessing" reached No. 1 on Thailand radio charts.
+In 2006, Chapman toured several Asian countries.
+His website said that his concert for U.S. troops serving in South Korea was the first Christian concert ever performed for the troops in that country, and a concert in Shanghai, China, was "the first public performance by a Gospel recording artist event in the city open to China passport holders", and the third-largest concert in Shanghai that spring.
+He went to Australia, New Zealand, the Philippines, Hong Kong, and Singapore on the tour.
+During the time, his song "The Blessing" reached No. 1 on Thailand radio charts.